-One of the most important things you can purchase for your business in is a commercial insurance policy.
+One of the most important things you can purchase for your business is a commercial insurance policy.
 To ensure you get the right coverage for your needs, know what is valuable to your company and how fire can impact your premiums.

 Include All of Your Valuables

 Identify all of your corporate assets before sitting down with an agent.
-Make a list of items that have a high cost to replace or are critical to guaranteeing that your business functions on a daily basis.
+Make a list of items that have a high cost to replace or are critical to guarantee that your business functions on a daily basis.
 This list will help you determine what you need to have covered.

 Important business assets should consist of those things that can be impacted by natural disasters as well as criminal activities, including ice and hail storms, mold or water contamination, auto theft or vandalism, and major events such as hurricane and fire damage.
 Make sure to have commercial insurance for big and small assets:

-• Manufacturing equipment, delivery trucks, fleet vehicles and other big-ticket items
+• Manufacturing equipment, delivery trucks, fleet vehicles, and other big-ticket items

-• Your main corporate office space and exterior buildings, such as warehouses, storage facilities, equipment sheds and security offices
+• Your main corporate office space and exterior buildings, such as warehouses, storage facilities, equipment sheds, and security offices

-• Inventory and its packaging, including products, boxes, packing materials and shipping containers
+• Inventory and its packaging, including products, boxes, packing materials, and shipping containers

-• Major office equipment such as phone systems, hard drives, computer systems and copy machines
+• Major office equipment such as phone systems, hard drives, computer systems, and copy machines

 Understand How the Potential for Fire Damage Can Affect Your Policy